To assist your understanding of this Unit see BS 7913: 2013:

 Consider a twentieth century university campus originally conceived and developed in the 1960s by a famous architect.
 The university has, subsequently developed and expanded both its curriculum/academic focus as well as its student population.
 There is now a need to both expand the original master plan and upgrade the outdated buildings and their accommodation.
 How would you approach a methodology for planning the need for expansion/development of the original structures some of which have high category listed status.

 You may wish to look at how the University of East Anglia has approached the need for a dynamic and flexible approach to conservation management strategy.
 See the web site of the UEA.
-You may also wish to visit www.culture.gov.uk to look at the DCMS proposals for statutory management agreements in respect of complex sites, see also www.english-heritage.org.uk] for similar information/explanation about statutory management agreements.
+You may also wish to visit GOV.UK-Department for Digital, Culture, Media & Sport to look at the DCMS proposals for statutory management agreements in respect of complex sites, see also English Heritage for similar information/explanation about statutory management agreements.

 How might conservation management plans differ in respect of an established historic site, such as Holkham Hall in Norfolk, from that of the developing UEA campus example referred to above.